* Bunds rise as data reinforces accommodative rate policy

 as he opened up the discussion about negative rates again," Aul

-Aul also said the risks associated with the Italian
+Aul also said the market wasn't fully pricing in the risks

 "This should weigh on peripherals in the run-up to the